 How to make refried bean dip that’s ultra creamy, perfectly spiced, and the perfect dip for tortilla chips or vegetables.
 Use canned or homemade refried beans, cheese, spices, and sour cream to make this crave-worthy dip!
-Jump to the Cheesy Spiced Bean Dip Recipe or watch our quick recipe video showing you how we make it.

 How to Make Cheesy Bean Dip